 Local governments provide quality-of-life services to their residents such as police protection, fire response, parks, and roads and infrastructure.
-The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and their residents to turn revenues back for these purposes - and needs to honor this obligation.
+The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and their residents and to turn revenues back for these purposes - and needs to honor this obligation.
+These moneys are not grants or programmatic awards.

-We urge the General Assembly to protect local revenues including Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), Motor Fuel Tax, video gaming revenues, and 9-1-1 funds and to prevent any diversion of revenues that are relied upon by local governments.
+We urge the General Assembly to protect local revenues including Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), Motor Fuel Tax (MFT), video gaming revenues, and 9-1-1 funds and to prevent any diversion of revenues that are relied upon by local governments.
 Diversions made by the State in recent years have been spent on State obligations that are not even related to fund purposes, and when these funds are lost to local governments it is local residents who suffer the loss of local services.
-Motor fuel tax, 9-1-1 funds, and other funds due to local governments should be a continuing appropriation so that funds are automatically distributed without the need for a budgetary enactment.
+Motor Fuel Tax, 9-1-1 funds, use tax and other funds that are due to local governments should be a continuing appropriation so that funds are automatically distributed without the need for a budgetary enactment.